wp-plugins/frontend-uploader/readme.txt

 == Screenshots ==

 1. Screenshot of plugin's UI (It's looks like standard media list table, with slightly better Parent column and additional row action: "Approve")

+== Form Customization ==

+= [fu-upload-form] parameters =

+The form has several parameters that can modify its behavior:

+1. 'title' => Headline that will be displayed before the form
+1. 'class' => HTML class of the form, defaults to 'validate'.
+If you want your form being validated - do not remove validate class
+1. 'category' => ID of category the post should be attached (only in post or post+image mode).
+The category should be whitelisted in the settings
+1. 'success_page' => URL to redirect on successful submission, defaults to the URL where the form is being displayed
+1. 'form_layout' => There are three different modes: post, post_image, image.
+Default is image
+1. 'post_id' => ID of the post the image should be attached to.
+Defaults to current post id
+1. 'post_type' => Any registered whitelisted post type.
+Defaults to 'post'.
+Works only in post and post+image modes.

 == Configuration Filters ==